Webhooks

 Customizing Webhook Body Encoding

-If you customize the HTTP method of a Webhook to use the POST method, you can also add custom elements to be included in the body of webhook requests, as well as change the encoding of the webhook body.
-The table below lists the different encodings available for Webhooks that use the POST method.
+If you customize the HTTP method of a webhook to use the POST method, you can also add custom elements to be included in the body of webhook requests, as well as change the encoding of the webhook body.
+The table below lists the different encodings available for webhooks that use the POST method.

 Encoding | Display Name | Content-Type |